 Students also have the opportunity to explore their interests in more depth through a senior thesis.
-The thesis, although mandatory for students wishing to graduate with honors in International Studies, is open as an option to all International Studies majors regardless of GPA.
+The thesis is open as an option to all International Studies majors regardless of GPA.

 The program offers a variety of options that extend beyond the major, including a five-year BA/MA program with the Paul H. Nitze School of Advanced International Studies (SAIS) in Washington, D.C., a five-year BA/MA program with Sciences Po in Paris, France, and a wide range of study abroad opportunities around the world.